John Hope (priest)

 John Hope (5 January 1891 – 21 June 1971) was an Anglican priest in the Anglo-Catholic tradition in Sydney, Australia.

 Early life and family

-Born in Strathfield, the son of Charles Hope, a wool broker with Goldsborough Mort & Co, Hope was the youngest of 10 children.
+Born in Strathfield, the son of Charles Hope, a wool broker with Goldsbrough Mort & Co, Hope was the youngest of 10 children.
 His ancestors included the Rev Thomas Hassall, the first Australian resident to seek ordination in the Anglican Church and the Rev Samuel Marsden, an early chaplain in Sydney and the founder of the Anglican Church in New Zealand.

 He was educated at Sydney Grammar School.

 Early ministry

 Hope completed his theological training at Melbourne's St John's College before Archbishop Wright of Sydney made him a deacon in 1914 and ordained him a priest in 1916.
 As curate at the gentrified St Jude's Church, Randwick, the future Christian Socialist did not see eye to eye with many of the parishioners and the rector of St Jude's arranged a more suitable appointment for him as curate of the Anglo-Catholic inner-city Sydney parish of Christ Church St Laurence in 1916–1919.

 From 1919 - 1925 he was vicar of the parochial district of All Saints, Clifton, in the Diocese of Brisbane, Queensland.